mimiyin/Choreographic-Interventions/README.md

 - Appropriating	poetic	devices	for	movement:	Meter,	Repetition,	Retrograde,	Elision,	Alliteration	and	Rhyme

-####Example improv: Shushing	walk.
+#####Example improv: Shushing	walk.
 Translate	a	poem	into	movement.
-Create	a	poem	with
+"Write"	a	poem	with	movement.

-movement.

 ####Assignment: